JulianKahnert/blog/Content/posts/2021-08-09--network-debugging-on-macos.md

 In this post I want to show some tips and tricks on how to find common networking problems.

-When I approach a networking problem, I try to get some structure in my debugging workingflow by using the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
+When I approach a networking problem, I try to get some structure in my debugging workflow by using the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
 We will have a look at each layer and try to isolate the problem layer by layer.

 ## OSI layers